Nutty Professor II: The Klumps: Critical response

 On Rotten Tomatoes, Nutty Professor II: The Klumps has an approval rating of 27% and an average rating of 4.5/10, based on reviews from 89 critics.
 The site's consensus states that "While Eddie Murphy is still hilarious as the entire Klump family, the movie falls apart because of uneven pacing, a poor script, and skits that rely on being gross rather than funny."
 On Metacritic, the film has a score of 38 out of 100, a score that indicates generally unfavorable reviews, based on reviews from 34 critics.
 Audiences surveyed by CinemaScore gave the film an average grade of "A−" on a scale of A+ to F.

 Salon.com's reviewer gave the movie one of its few positive notices, and offered the praise "cheerfully vulgar."

 The New Yorker's Anthony Lane was particularly severe; in addition to hating the film, he dismissed Murphy's playing of multiple characters as "minstrelling," and charged the actor with "at once feeding us what we like and despising us for swallowing it."

+Wesley Morris of San Francisco Examiner stated that "it's a half-life better than Martin Lawrence treading similar, simpler water in Big Momma's House."
 Roger Ebert gave the film three stars, noting that while it was "raucous" and "scatological," the film overall proved to be "very funny" and "never less than amazing."

 Variety's Joe Leydon wrote: "Be prepared to laugh less at a lot more of the same thing in this overbearing but underwhelming sequel."

 In the UK, the BBC's Ceefax service gave the film a mixed review.
 Remarked the unnamed critic who reviewed the film for the teletext service:

 This sequel is disappointing and inferior to the 1996 original, but it still provides exuberant fun.
 The effects are so seamless and Eddie Murphy's performances as the Klumps so distinct from one another, that you really do forget it's all one actor.
 Janet Jackson will never be a great actress, but she pulls off her role with natural skill, something Madonna lacks to an embarrassing degree.
 The film's weakness is in its failure to fully realise the potential of some of its own best jokes.
 A restaurant scene mostly misfires simply because a lot of the dialogue is incomprehensible and the characters all talk over each other.
 In the original, Buddy Love was funny and charismatic.
 Here, he's a loud irritant, so it's just as well that the film focuses on the other Klumps.

-Legacy

-Nutty Professor II: The Klumps was later parodied by comedian Jack Black in Tropic Thunder (2008), in which Black's character Jeff Portnoy plays various members of a comically obese family.
-Tropic Thunder was released by Paramount Pictures, which had released the original version of the film, starring Jerry Lewis, in 1963.
-Tropic Thunder was directed by and starred Ben Stiller, who later starred opposite Eddie Murphy in Tower Heist (2011).